Sodium polyacrylate: Inhibition of hydrogen production from waste-diaper material

-Low Salt Animal Skin Preservation
+Low-salt animal skin preservation

 In the leather industry, salt-based preservation is typically used because it is versatile, cost-effective, and readily available.
 However, the salt removed from the soaking process can cause pollution including elevated total dissolved solids (TDS).
 A study was conducted to measure the effectiveness of instead using a low-salt skin preservation method with sodium polyacrylate which has a reduced amount of NaCl.
 The main goal was to retain the properties of commercial leather while reducing pollution.
 The results showed that sodium polyacrylate with low salt levels had an adequate curing efficiency with a significant reduction (>65%) of TDS.
 Around 40% NaCl is used in conventional curing processes but the process conducted with sodium polyacrylate used 15% NaCl and 5% sodium polyacrylate.

-Removal of Metal Ions from the Environment
+Removal of metal ions from the environment

 Studies have shown that sodium polyacrylate and other super-absorbent polymers or SAPs can be used to absorb and recover metal ions.
 Heavy metals are very harmful pollutants and can have detrimental effects on aquatic environments and human beings because of high toxicity, bioaccumulation, and non-degradability.
 Activities like mining and petroleum refining can produce these heavy metals which necessitates a simple and environmentally sustainable process to absorb these harmful metals to prevent disastrous results.
 Sodium polyacrylate can absorb solutions quickly by swelling porous structure networks to reduce mass-transfer resistance.
 Also, sodium polyacrylate is a low-cost, non-toxic, and biocompatible option for water purification to recover metal ions.